-To identify such potential nonlinear effects, we define the dummy variable, LT-1_DUMMY, to identify firm-year observations in which LT-1 \geq 5%.
-Thus, LT-1_DUMMY identifies firms with a large amount of long-term debt due within a year.
-We choose a cutoff of 5% in defining LT-1_DUMMY because the mean value of LT-1 (0.019) plus its standard deviation (0.031) equals 5%.
+To identify such potential non-linear effects, we define the dummy variable, LT-1 Dummy, to identify firm-year observations in which LT-1 $\geq$ 5%.
+Thus, LT-1 Dummy identifies firms with a large amount of long-term debt due within a year.
+We choose a cutoff of 5% in defining LT-1 Dummy because the mean value of LT-1 (0.019) plus its standard deviation (0.031) equals 5%.
 In unreported tests, we show that our results are robust to using other cutoff values.
-We then reestimate regression (1) after replacing LT-1 with the dummy variable LT-1_DUMMY.
-Thus, our main independent variable in this specification is Δ LT-1_DUMMY{t-1} = LT-1_DUMMY{t-1}-LT-1_DUMMY{t-2}.
-Note that Δ LT-1 DUMMY{t-1} takes the value 1 (-1) if the firm's LT-1 increases (decreases) from less (more) than 5% in the previous year to more (less) than 5% in the current year; Δ LT-1_DUMMY{t-1} = 0 if the firm's LT-1 was either greater or less than 5% in both years.
-In other words, Δ LT-1_DUMMY{t-1} = 1 (Δ LT-1_DUMMY{t-1} = -1) identifies firms that experience a sharp increase (decrease) in their rollover risk exposure in the current year compared to the previous year, whereas Δ LT-1 $DUMMY{t-1} = 0$ identifies firms without a sharp change in their rollover risk exposure.

-The results are presented in Panel A of Table 3.
-In these regressions, we include all the control variables in Table 2.
-However, to conserve space we do not report the coefficients on those controls in Table 3.
-The positive and significant coefficient on Δ LT-1_DUMMY in column 1 indicates that our results are robust to this alternative construction of the independent variable.
-Moreover, the economic magnitude is larger than the corresponding result in column 1 of Panel A in Table 2: The coefficient of 0.126 on Δ LT-1_DUMMY indicates that a firm whose amount of long-term debt due within a year (scaled by assets) increases beyond the 5% threshold during the year is likely to experience a rating downgrade of 0.126 notch, which represents a 116% increase relative to the sample mean value of 0.109 for Δ RATING.
-Such impact of long-term debt due on firm credit quality continues to hold when we differentiate across firm and economic conditions in columns 2-5.
-In unreported tests, we differentiate between downgrades and upgrades, and find that the results in Panel A are mainly driven by a positive correlation between ΔLT-1_DUMMY and NOTCHES DOWNGRADE.
+We then re-estimate regression (1) after replacing LT-1 with the dummy variable LT-1 Dummy.
+Thus, our main independent variable in this specification is $\Delta LT$ -1 $Dummy{t-1} \equiv LT$ -1 $Dummy{t-1} - LT$ -1 $Dummy{t-2}$ .
+Note that $\Delta LT$ -1 $Dummy{t-1}$ takes the value 1 (-1) if the firm's LT-1 increases (decreases) from less (more) than 5% in the previous year to more (less) than 5% in the current year; $\Delta LT$ -1 $Dummy{t-1} = 0$ if the firm's LT-1 LT-1 those controls in Table 3.
+The positive and significant coefficient on $\Delta LT$ -1 Dummy in Column (1) indicates that our results are robust to this alternative construction of the independent variable.
+Moreover, the economic magnitude is larger than the corresponding result in Column (1) of Panel A in Table 2: the coefficient of 0.126 on $\Delta LT$ -1 Dummy indicates that a firm whose amount of long-term debt due within a year (scaled by assets) increases beyond the 5% threshold during the year is likely to experience a rating downgrade of 0.126 notch, which represents a 116% increase relative to the sample mean value of 0.109 for $\Delta Rating$ .
+Such impact of long-term debt due on firm credit quality continues to hold when we differentiate across firm and economic conditions in Columns (2) to (5).
+In unreported tests, we differentiate between downgrades and upgrades, and find that the results in Panel A are mainly driven by a positive correlation between $\Delta LT$ -1 Dummy and Notches downgrade.